cquiroz/sbt-tzdb/README.md

 # sbt-tzdb

-Build a custom time zone database for `Scala.js` applications.
+Build a custom time zone database for `Scala.js` and `Scala Native` applications.

-`sbt-tzdb` is a code generation tool used to build a time zone db compatible with the `Scala.js` side of [scala-java-time](https://github.com/cquiroz/scala-java-time).
+`sbt-tzdb` is a code generation tool used to build a time zone db compatible with the `Scala.js` and `Scala Native` side of [scala-java-time](https://github.com/cquiroz/scala-java-time).

 Its main purpose is to let users build a custom version of tzdb, which has the minimal data your application needs reducing the size of the application.
 This is fairly important for `Scala.js` applications.

 # What does it do?